 The Centers for Disease Control and Prevention (CDC) has categorized severe forms of TBI.
 According to its website, there are two types.
 They are:

-1. Closed – this is a TBI caused by “movement within the skull.”
-These can be caused falls, vehicle crashes, or a blow to the head by an object.
+- Closed – this is a TBI caused by “movement within the skull.”
+Causes include falls, vehicle crashes, or a blow to the head by an object.

 © 2014 Dean Traylor